Downster/simple-fractal-take-home/README.md

 This is an application that allows you to view a candidates percentile in coding and communication.
 The candidate is compared to candidates with the same title, that work at similar companies.
 This application utilizes React.js, react-hook-forms, tailwind.css and chart.js on the frontend and Flask/python on the backend.

-I chose to use a python backend (though not required) because we were provided a python code snippet in the instructions and python has build in modules for handling .csv files.
+I chose to use a python backend (though not required) because we were provided a python code snippet in the instructions and python has built in modules for handling .csv files.
 I could have installed a package and just parsed the csv file using javascript on the frontend, but Flask is pretty easy to use and I think its more fun moving through the whole stack anyways!

 I hope you enjoy this little application, I got a little carried away with it!